 InForTrac 2018-2020 InForTrac project is a specific project for the Agordino area, in the North-West of Veneto region.
 The project is developing a monitoring system with satellite data on damaged forest areas.
 The monitoring system will be available to the VAIA - FRONT project to implement the dataset on the damaged forest.
-Furthermore, for Autumn 2020, aerial photogrammetric surveys based on UAV of damaged forest areas and on salvage logging sites are planned.
-Also in this case, the data obtained from the survey will be made available to VAIA - FRONT project Unione Montana Agordina, University of Padova UOF-EST 2019-2020 The Project will develop guidelines and tools for hydrogeological risk mitigation works in the Upper Cordevole river basin Veneto Region, Riqualificazione morfologica del torrente Tegnàs 2019-2020 The Project aims to develop guidelines for the maintenance and integrated management of the flood-sediment- vegetation nexus in the river basin Ministry of the Environment PhD Project 2019-2022 Post-windthrow short-term regeneration dynamics: monitoring the effect of deadwood manipulation University of Padova: LERH PhD School PhD Project 2019-2022 Wood transportation and logistics in complex scenarios and the rule of primary and secondary road network.
-The case of Vaia storm in the Northeast of Italy University of Padova: LERH PhD School PhD Project 2019-2022 The Vaia flood event: observations and prediction of sediment and large wood dynamics University of Padova: LERH PhD School
+Unione Montana Agordina, University of Padova UOF-EST 2019-2020 The Project will develop guidelines and tools for hydrogeological risk mitigation works in the Upper Cordevole river basin Veneto Region, Riqualificazione morfologica del torrente Tegnàs 2019-2020 The Project aims to develop guidelines for the maintenance and integrated management of the flood-sediment- vegetation nexus in the river basin Ministry of the Environment PhD Project 2019-2022 Post-windthrow short-term regeneration dynamics: monitoring the effect of deadwood manipulation University of Padova: LERH PhD School PhD Project 2019-2022 Eco-efficiency forest operation and wood transportation logistics in complex scenarios and the rule of primary and secondary road network.
+University of Padova: LERH PhD School PhD Project 2019-2022 The Vaia flood event: observations and prediction of sediment and large wood dynamics University of Padova: LERH PhD School